What to Consider When Adding Trucks to Your Fleet

 With the opportunity for more profit comes the inevitable expenditure of more time and resources.
 As you add trucks, you also have to consider the time, money and resources you’ll need for:

-• Salary/wages and benefits
+• Employee support: Salary/wages and benefits for drivers and staff.

 Fleet management.

-• Communicate with drivers via our in-app two-way messaging
+• Communicate with drivers via our in-app two-way messaging.

-• Manage and store important employee information and documents
+• Manage and store important employee information and documents.

-• Track and manage loads with GPS, trip planners, dispatching and more
+• Track and manage loads with GPS, trip planners, dispatching and more.

-• Calculate IFTA with a few clicks
+• Calculate IFTA with a few clicks.

-• Set alerts for upcoming safety and maintenance schedules
+• Set alerts for upcoming safety and maintenance schedules.

-• Export data to Quickbooks for seamless accounting management
+• Export data to QuickBooks for seamless accounting management.

-• Track and manage drivers’ hours of service through ELD integrations
+• Track and manage drivers’ hours of service through ELD integrations.